DenizParlak/k8s_helm/README.md

 The project have 5 main components: Web server, PHP application, node.js application, MySQL database and helm charts.

 I created a Dockerfile via php:apache image.
-This image would install mysql package inside, copy my index.php file to Web server root and expose 80 port.
+This image would install mysql package inside, copy my index.php file to DocumentRoot and expose 80 port.

 src/ directory contains index.php file.
 This PHP file also include all requirements to access mysql service / fetch information from sample db and serve via HTTP.